cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 The YAML based configuration of a controller is described in a collection of files referred to as a Configuration as Code (CasC) for Controllers bundle that we will refer to as just ***configuration bundle*** for the rest of this workshop.
 The CloudBees CI Operations Center can store as many different configuration bundles as needed to represent any unique requirements between different controllers.

-This lab will explore the composition of a CloudBees CI configuration bundle to include the manual updating of a configuration bundle and creating a configuration bundle from the bundle export of a *template* controller.
+This lab will explore the composition of a CloudBees CI controller configuration bundle to include the manual updating of a configuration bundle and creating a configuration bundle from the bundle export of an existing controller's configuration.

 ## Configuration Bundle Composition Overview